Analysis | The Future of Trader Joe’s Looks Bumpy

 But that doesn’t mean the 53-year-old retailer is in the clear.
 In fact, its future is more uncertain than ever, as it contends with changing shopping habits precipitated by the pandemic.

-Trader Joe’s began life in 1967, when Joseph Coulombe (who died earlier this year) opened the first store in Pasadena, California, offering affordable wine and speciality foods.
+Trader Joe’s began life in 1967, when Joseph Coulombe (who died earlier this year) opened the first store in Pasadena, California, offering affordable wine and specialty foods.

 In 1979, Theo Albrecht — one of the two German brothers behind the Aldi empire — acquired the chain.
 In the early 1960s, after disagreeing on strategy, the brothers split Aldi.
-Theo took north of what has been dubbed the “Aldi equator” through the center of Gemany, in the form of Aldi Nord, while Karl took the south through Aldi Sued.
+Theo took north of what has been dubbed the “Aldi equator” through the center of Germany, in the form of Aldi Nord, while Karl took the south through Aldi Sued.

 Trader Joe’s continues to be owned by one of the three family trusts that control Aldi Nord, although it’s run as a separate company.
 The Aldi Sued branch trades as Aldi in the U.S.